darrennix/readme/README.md

 Prioritize systematically
 -------------------------

-I think of this as a 3-dimensional matrix, where the axis are:
+I think of this as a matrix:

 - Impact (number of people times strength of effect)
-- Ease (easier is better)
+- Ease

 Avoid working on time-consuming things that weakly affect a small number of people.
 See 80/20.